rtCamp/Frappe-Manager/docs/reference/migrations.md

 - **The top-level callback**, before any subcommand runs.
 If the global services & configuration or the bench named on the command line are behind, it warns and asks: **Update now** (runs the migration inline, unattended, with `--on-failure=rollback`) or **Update later**.
 Choosing later exits with status 1, so the command never runs.
 - **The command's own check** (`check_bench_migration_required`), carried by every command that reads or mutates a live bench.
 It does not prompt: it prints `Run: fm migrate <bench>` and exits 1.
 This catches the cases where the callback could not resolve the bench name out of `sys.argv`.

-Commands that skip the callback gate entirely: `list`, `migrate`, `services migrate`, `bake`, `deploy`, `switch`, `compose`, `self update-images`.
+Commands that skip the callback gate entirely: `list`, `compose`, `self update-images`, `migrate`, `services migrate`, `bake`, `switch`, `prune`, and `services prune`.
+The two prune commands are on that list deliberately: a full disk is exactly the situation where a migration cannot run, and pruning only reads the tree and deletes files the migrations do not manage.

 The bench half of the callback gate is additionally skipped for `stop`, `delete`, and `maintenance`.
 Of those, only `stop` and `delete` carry no in-command check either, so those two are the ones you can always run against a bench you cannot migrate. `maintenance` still refuses, just without the offer to migrate inline.

 While a migration runs, every other fm command on the host is refused (and a migration refuses to start while anything else runs); observation commands like `fm list` stay usable throughout.
 See [Process Locks](locks.md).

 !!! note "Non-interactive runs"
     Under `--non-interactive` the callback's prompt cannot be answered, so a pending migration fails the command with a message naming `fm migrate`.
 Migrate explicitly before the rest of a CI job.
+Running `fm migrate` or `fm services migrate` itself under `--non-interactive` without `--yes` is refused the same way, naming `--yes` instead -- `--dry-run` is the one form of either command that never prompts and always exits 0, so it works non-interactively with no flag needed.

 ---